Canyonlands, Utah, USA

 Shafer trail, which is the name of that very winding road in Canyonlands.
 Photo by AsturKon.

 Canyonlands is the biggest national park in Utah and some say the best, though the BugForce would disagree, we prefer our rocks to be in funny shapes, colours and easily accessible.

 Canyonlands is, however, over 500 sq miles (800sq kms) of undeveloped wilderness – rocks, rivers, wildlife and plants interrupted by only two proper campgrounds and a couple of short paved roads, so for serious solitude seekers this is the park.

-Canyonlands is split into three districts, Island in the Sky, The Needles and The Maze
+Canyonlands is split into districts, Island in the Sky, The Needles and The Maze

-The Great Gallery is in Horseshoe Canyon and features native indian rock art.
-The full panel is 200 feet long, 15 feet high and the paintings are life-sized human figures.
-Horseshoe Canyon, also known as Barrier Canyon, is a detached part of Canyonlands National Park in Utah.
+The Great Gallery’s ‘Holy Ghost’ panel is 200 feet long, 15 feet high and the paintings are life-sized human figures.

 Get there from State Route 24 via 30 miles (48 kms) of dirt road, or from Green River via 47 miles (76 km) of dirt road.
 There is a primitive campsite at the west rim trailhead with no water available.

 Getting to see the rock art will require fitness and determination, as it’s a 3 mile hike (4.
 8 km) to the bottom of the canyon, a vertical drop of about 300m.
 And no camping is permitted overnight there so you have to walk back too, probably in extreme heat and necessarily carrying a lot of water.